MK-523/BooleanSatisfiability/docs/results-methodology.md

 JSON output contains environment and configuration metadata, raw records, and a summary.
 CSV output contains one row per instance.
 Raw records should be retained; a summary alone cannot reveal outliers or a seed-specific failure.

+## Comparisons

+For solver comparisons:

+- use the same immutable DIMACS files for every solver;
+- identify the dataset, generator parameters, seeds, hardware, Python version, dependency versions, and git revision;
+- separate SAT and UNSAT instances when reporting runtime;
+- report median, mean, dispersion, timeouts, and solved count;
+- count UNKNOWN or timeout separately rather than as UNSAT;
+- use wall-time and memory limits consistently;
+- include an established CDCL solver before making competitiveness claims.

+The historical `benchmark/` has a different question and objective: it compares a reconstruction of the formula-agnostic policy with uniform random candidate search on Max-SAT-style satisfaction ratio.
+Its results must not be merged with exact DPLL timing or presented as a learned-versus-exact solver comparison.

+## Suggested report structure

+1. exact command and revision;
+2. environment and resource limits;
+3. instance manifest with hashes;
+4. correctness-gate output;
+5. raw machine-readable records;
+6. aggregate table with uncertainty or dispersion;
+7. failures, timeouts, and limitations;
+8. conclusion limited to the evaluated distribution and configuration.